vorburger/www.fineract.dev/README.md

 *Can I get a persistent non-demo tenant or full instance here?*  We're still thinking this through.
 Should you have a real serious interest in a non-demo instance of Apache Fineract, and be willing to pay for its cost, feel free to reach out to [hosting@fineract.dev](mailto:hosting@fineract.dev?subject=[www.fineract.dev]) - we're interested in understanding the need and expectations in this space.

 *What version of code does this run?*  The demo instance currently runs Fineract built on April 18th, 2020.
-We're looking into making it auto updated from the latest `develop` branch.
+We're looking into making it auto updated from the latest `develop` branch ([FINERACT-906](https://issues.apache.org/jira/browse/FINERACT-906)).
 [FINERACT-883](https://issues.apache.org/jira/browse/FINERACT-883) will soon let you see the exact Git revision that is running.

 *What hardware, OS, DB etc. is this server running on?*  It's actually not really a "server", but runs on latest generation modern cloud infrastructure.
 The details shouldn't matter to users, and they may change over time, so we don't explain them in details here.